joelc1225/Marvel-toy-app/README.md

 ## Overview 🤖

-In honor of the last Avengers movie which is coming out soon, I decided to make a small app involving the first Avengers introduced to us in the Marvel Cinimatic Universe 10 years ago.
+In honor of the last Avengers movie, which is coming out soon, I decided to make a small app involving the first Avengers that were introduced to us in the Marvel Cinimatic Universe 10 years ago.
 It's a relatively simple app, but it was fun to make and I'll most likely keep adding to this project and use it as a sandbox to try new things.

 ## Built with: